Sanam-R/Course_Project/README.md

 # Hey Folks,👋
 This is the <b> Basic </b> Project that i have done in ML course.<br>
-Hope you would find it useful.
+Hope you would find it useful.🙂